venugopalkadamba/Multi_Disease_Predictor/README.md

 # Multiple Disease Predictor
 ## About
-This webapp was developed using Flask Web Framework.
-The models used to predict the diseases we trained on large Datasets.
-This webapp can predict following Diseases:
+This webapp was developed using Flask Web Framework and was deployed on Heroku server.
+The models used to predict the diseases were trained on large Datasets.
+All the links for datasets and the python notebooks used for model creation are mentioned below in this readme.
+The webapp can predict following Diseases:
 * Diabetes
 * Breast Cancer
 * Heart Disease